tavily-ai/tavily-python/docs/docs/rest-api/examples.md

 }
 ```

 Congrats!
 You know now how to use the Tavily Search REST API.
-Make sure to check our detailed [REST API documentation](../tavily-api/rest_api) to learn how to tune the API calls to best match your needs.
+Make sure to check our detailed REST [API Reference](/docs/rest-api/api-reference) to learn how to tune the API calls to best match your needs.